Sending too much traffic too the App Stores might negatively impact your App Store ranking.

-No matter how good your product is, you need to be found.
-We send all our traffic to the stores.
-In return, we get higher sales and higher rankings.
+To sell as many apps as possible, we send all our traffic to the stores.
 Recently, some of the numbers left us guessing.
-The more traffic we get the higher the sales.
-But, somehow, our ranking suffers.
+The more traffic we send, the higher the sales.
+But, somehow, our App Store ranking suffers.

 We constantly test new ways to optimize our sales funnel.
 The funnel Twitter – Site – App Store is a long, shaky funnel and we don’t get useful data from Apple’s Analytics.
 We test the wildest things.